Red Sox vs. Twins Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has nine doubles, a triple, 10 home runs, 26 walks and 23 RBI (40 total hits).
-He's also swiped six bases.
+- Byron Buxton has nine doubles, a triple, 10 home runs, 27 walks and 23 RBI (40 total hits).
+He has swiped six bases.

 Buxton Recent Games